 Contents

-All bodies produces lactate during exercise.
+All bodies produce lactate during exercise.
 Your lactate threshold is the point when your body produces more lactate than you can metabolize.
-When that happens, lactate starts to accumulate in your muscles causing cramping.
+When that happens, lactate starts to accumulate in your muscles, causing cramping.
 And it can even migrate into your blood.

-That’s why it’s important fo serious runner and athletes to know their lactate threshold.
+That’s why it’s important for serious runners and athletes to know their lactate threshold.

-Lactate threshold is the point where your muscles start to rapidly fatigue.
+The lactate threshold is the point where your muscles start to fatigue rapidly.

 Lactic acid builds up in your blood, with your body unable to remove it quickly enough.
-It’s a useful indicator of fatigue as once you hit your threshold, your performance starts to suffer.
+It’s a helpful indicator of fatigue, as once you hit your threshold, your performance starts to suffer.

-Your Garmin device can measure your lactate threshold level by analysing your heart rate and pace.
+Your Garmin device can measure your lactate threshold level by analyzing your heart rate and pace.

-If a runner goes over their threshold, fatigue rises at a rapid rate.
-For the average runner, their threshold sits well below 90% of their maximum heart rate.
+If a runner goes over their threshold, fatigue rises rapidly.
+The average runner’s threshold sits well below 90% of their maximum heart rate.
 For experienced runners, the threshold occurs at around 90% of the max heart rate.

-By knowing your limit, you can decide when to push in a sprint, or when to hold back to maintaining a manageable pace on a longer run.
+By knowing your limit, you can decide when to push in a sprint or when to hold back to maintain a manageable pace in a longer run.

 What Garmin devices support measuring lactate threshold?

-You can measure your lactate threshold using a Garmin Fenix (3 and above models), a Forerunner 630 and above, MARQ series, some Quatix models (3,5,&6), and D2/Tactix models Bravo, Charlie, and Delta.
-Newer Garmin models mostly support lactate threshold measurements but it is important to check each selected product.
+You can measure your lactate threshold using a Garmin Fenix (3 and above models), a Forerunner 255 and 630 and above, MARQ series, and some Quatix models (3,5,&6), and D2/Tactix models Bravo, Charlie, and Delta.
+Newer Garmin models mostly support lactate threshold measurements, but it is important to check each selected product.

-To see if your Garmin supports a lactate threshold test, see this Garmin support document and look at the section Devices that will measure lactate threshold.
+To see if your Garmin supports a lactate threshold test, see this Garmin support document and look at the section Devices that measure the lactate threshold.

-Before you can perform your lactate threshold test, you must put on the heart rate monitor and pair it with your device.
+Before performing your lactate threshold test, you must put on the heart rate monitor and pair it with your device.
 The heart rate monitor does not send or receive data until you put it on.

 - Press Menu > Settings